MicrosoftDocs/dynamics-365-ai/ai-docs/customer-service-virtual-agent/how-to-handoff.md

 3. Select **Save** to save the topic.

-Your topic now redirects to "Escalate" to initiate a handoff to human agent.
+Your topic now redirects to "Escalate" to initiate a handoff to a human agent.